The relative exponential growth rate of subgroups of acylindrically hyperbolic groups: Weak Supermultiplicativity

-The crucial analytical ingredient for the proof of the existence of some relative exponential growth rates is provided by the following proposition.
-This is essentially the analytical part of the proof of Lemma $1.6$ in~\cite{2013arXiv1312.0129O}.
-For convenience we shall include a proof here.
+The crucial analytical ingredient for the proof of the existence of some relative growth rates is provided by the following proposition, which is an adaptation of the analytical part of the proof of Lemma $1.6$ in~\cite{Olshanskii17} for our purposes.
+For convenience we include a proof here.